agayen/codewithabhijit_v1/docs/expressjs/intro-express/introduction.md

 ---
-sidebar_position: 1
 title: Introduction to Express.js
 description: What is ExpressJs, Installation of ExpressJs
-keywords:   ['Expressjs', 'Nodejs','npm']
+keywords: ["Expressjs", "Nodejs", "npm"]
 ---

 `Express.js` is a popular web framework for Node.js, a JavaScript runtime that allows developers to build server-side applications.
 Node.js was developed by Ryan Dahl in 2009 and is designed to enable efficient, scalable, and high-performance server-side applications using JavaScript. `Express.js` was created in 2010 by TJ Holowaychuk as a minimalist and flexible web application framework for Node.js.